 Exhibition in the Alvar Aalto pavilion at the Venice Biennale in Architecture 29.8.–25.11.2012.

 Museum Director Juulia Kauste acted as the Curator and Commissioner for the exhibition.
 Esa Vesmanen and his Pure Design team designed the architecture for the exhibition.
 Design of the exhibition followed the principles of the “Common Ground” theme outlined by the curator David Chipperfield.
 The exhibition design was lightweight, sustainable and durable.
 Special care was given to the structure of the wooden furniture and the lighting of the exhibition to respect the architecture of Alvar Aalto.
 New Forms in Wood was organised by the Museum of Finnish Architecture.
-Part of the World Design Helsinki 2012 program, the exhibition was supported by Finland’s Ministry of Education and Culture, World Design Capital 2012 and Saas Instruments.
+The exhibition was supported by Finland’s Ministry of Education and Culture, World Design Capital 2012 and Saas Instruments.